Children, Education and Skills

 In addition to this definition from the DTI, some HE specific guidance has been devised by HESA in consultation with institutions.
 Atypical contracts meet one or more of the following conditions:

 Source of basic salary indicates whether contract salaries are paid wholly or in part from funds other than general institution funds.
 Whether income can be regarded as general institution funds or not depends on the distinction between unrestricted and restricted income as defined in the 'Statement of Recommended Practice: Accounting in Higher Education Institutions' (SORP).
 Restricted income is that which can only be applied to a specific purpose or activity so designated by the grantor or donor.

-Wholly institutionally financed staff contracts are those paid wholly from general institution funds.
+Wholly general institution financed staff contracts are those paid wholly from general institution funds.

-Other sources of finance - includes staff contracts partly (but principally) financed by the institution (where the proportion financed by the institution equals, or is greater than, 50% of the basic salary), plus staff contracts paid mainly or wholly from sources other than general institution funds (where the proportion financed by other sources is greater than 50%).
+All other sources of finance - includes staff contracts partly financed by the institution, plus staff contracts paid partly, or wholly from sources other than general institution funds.

 The academic employment function of a member of staff relates to the academic contract of employment and not the actual work undertaken.

 Teaching only staff are those whose contracts of employment state that they are employed only to undertake teaching.